Abdoulaye-Koroko/natural-gradients/README.md

 To use one of the proposed natural-gradient methods, you can write your training function as follows.

 #### Using the true Fisher
-Since the Fishet Information Matrix (FIM) is defined as an expectation with respect to model's joint distribution, we need to estimate it with Monte-Carlo method.
+Since the Fisher Information Matrix (FIM) is defined as an expectation with respect to model's joint distribution, we need to estimate it with Monte-Carlo method.
 So it's necessary to use inputs $x$'s from the training data and targets y's sampled from the model's conditional distribution.
 The model's conditional distribution is defined by the loss function used to train the network.
-Fortunately, for most pratical loss functions, the model's conditional distribution is straithfoward to define.
+For most pratical loss functions, the model's conditional distribution is straithfoward to define.
 For example, when the loss function is the *mean square error* or the L2 norm, the model distribution is the **multivariate normal distribution**.
 When It 's the *binary-cross-entropy* loss function, the model distribution can be taken as the **Bernoulli distribution**.
 And finally, when it's the *cross-entropy* loss function, the model's conditional distribution is defined as the **multinomial distribution**.

 Here is the code snapset of training a model with natural gradient-based method based on an estimation of the true Fisher.